strands-project/strands_perception_people/strands_head_orientation/README.md

 * `upper_body_detections` *default = /upper_body_detector/detections*: The deteced upper bodies
 * `head_ori` *default = /head_orientation/head_ori*: Publishing an orientation array for each detected upper body.
 * `model_dir` *default = ""*: The learned model to use to do predictions.
 Models can be found in `strands_head_orientation/models/`.
+* `autostart` *default = true*: Whether to start analyzing detections right away or wait for a signal.

 rosrun
 ------